 LETTER TO PROVIDERS

-Attached is the complete,
+Attached is a

-The PA process, in accordance with
+The PA process,

-effective PA dates of drugs as they are added to the PA process as
+prior to effective PA dates of drugs as they are added to the PA process as

 long as they are within the 5 refills and 6-month program limits.
 An